nrd10/ProgramofStudyWebApp/README.md

 2. `redis`: This service is used as the message broker for the celery and celerybeat services explained later.
 As explained in the [Asynchronous & Background Tasks](#asynchronous-background-tasks) section Celery makes use of a message broker to feed messages between workers and clients.
 This service is used to act as the message broker for Celery in this web application.
+3. `cache`: This service is used to allow the web application to cache frequently used web pages.

+The next 3 services: web, celery, and celerybeat are built using the Dockerfile specified above.
+In all three we specify to build each container using the Dockerfile above by feeding '.' to the build docker-compose configuration line.
+This specifies that the
+Dockerfile to use to build this service is within our current directory.
+In each service we also mount the current directory to the /code directory.
+In our Dockerfile we created a /code directory and copied all of the project files in our current directory to the /code directory as shown above.
+Here we are now mounting our current directory as a data volume in each of the 3 services.
+This step allows any changes that are made to the project directory to be reflected in each container's /code directory.
+This means that any changes to files within the current directory will also change matching files in the /code directory since the /code directory contains a copy of each file in the current directory.

+4. `web`: This service is the container where the Django web application runs.
+When the container is started the lines specified in command are run.
+The commands that are run a) create database migrations b) migrate those migrations to the database c) run multiple Django management commands and d) deploy the Django project on a Gunicorn web server to begin accepting connections.
+The management commands are explained in greater detail in [Management Commands](#management-commands).
+The management commands that are run when this container starts add permission groups, populate the Course Type table, and create a superuser account if it does not already exist.